 - Cabinet has recognised that there may be special circumstances in which employees of Public Service departments may be appointed to statutory and other public bodies: Cabinet Office Circular CO(02)5 applies to public servants of statutory bodies2.
 However, as a general rule, public servants of a monitoring agency should not serve on a Crown entity board that their agency monitors, nor should public servants serve on a board that has the same responsible Minister(s) as their agency. - Before any public service employee seeks to be appointed to a body in their own right, the employee must first obtain the agreement of their agency chief executive.
-Such appointments are treated as secondary employment and, in the case of public servants, are subject to the oversight of the Te Tumu Whakarae mō Te Kawa Maataho Public Service Commissioner (the Commissioner).
+Such appointments are treated as secondary employment and, in the case of public servants, are subject to the oversight of the Public Service Commissioner (the Commissioner).